History of the Canada Gazette

 The CGD is a secure environment and all employees must possess a "secret" security clearance.
 Some documents are secret until they are officially published, hence the need for additional precautions.
 Outside of the CGD offices, there are security cameras, and visitors must request access and be accompanied to circulate through the premises of the CGD.

 The CGD also has its own network, separate from Public Services and Procurement Canada’s network.
 This network is dedicated solely to the production of the Canada Gazette and ensures the protection of the content of the Canada Gazette prior to its publication.

 To further ensure a timely production, an uninterruptible power supply system (UPS) is installed on the premises, for the sole purpose of producing the Canada Gazette.
 The CGD must be able to produce the Canada Gazette regardless of an emergency or a disaster situation.
 The CGD also has a business continuity plan, which provides for the continued production of the Canada Gazette under exceptional circumstances.

 The CGD is committed to offering its clients the highest level of service, whether it is through translation services (for certain types of notices only), invoice processing or answering general inquiries.
 In 2007, the CGD conducted a client satisfaction survey, with results showing an overall satisfaction rating of 97%.
 In a follow-up survey in 2011, the CGD maintained its high client satisfaction rating with a rate of 95%.
 The CGD’s service standards are as follows:

 - Maintaining an error count of less than 1%

 - Maintaining a client satisfaction rating of 85%

-- Meeting 100% of all legislated deadlines
+- Meeting all legislated deadlines

 - Providing quality service to clients in both official languages

-What has changed and looking forward
+What has changed and what is to come

 - Date modified: